Lime plastering a wall, can you use one coat of lime base or finish

 These guys are serious DIYers.

-I was so moved by that expression of love.
+That expression of love so moved me.
 I did indeed call Milton and say Happy Birthday.

-This reminded me of “old man Whitey” more than 35 years ago when I was hod carrying for him while working with a union plastering shop.
+This reminded me of “old man Whitey” more than 35 years ago when I carried him while working with a union plastering shop.

 I kept asking, Old Whitey, when are we going to parge some walls?